hawkeyedatatsai/food-sales-predictions/README.md

 # food-sales-predictions
 The main purpose of this project is to help the retailer understand the properties of products and outlets that play crucial roles in predicting sales.
+The original data can be [found here](https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/#About) which contains 12 columns and 8523 rows.

 ## Data Dictionary